 There is no general rule for which filter characteristic is the best.
 The best sounding filter characteristic should be selected by practical listening and evaluation of sonic qualities for each specific audio chain configuration.
 With a very linear audio system with sufficient analogue path bandwidth the Slow HB filter at 176.4kHz would be expected to be preferred as it maintains the highest level of DSD bandwidth (including the ultrasonic noise) and the best transient response.

 System Setup

-The system setup allows the user to configure the screen, stand-by LED, and synchronization clock outputs.
+The system setup allows the user to enable and disable ARC, configure the screen, standby LED, and synchronization clock outputs.